sindresorhus/filenamify/readme.md

 - [filenamify-url](https://github.com/sindresorhus/filenamify-url) - Convert a URL to a valid filename
 - [valid-filename](https://github.com/sindresorhus/valid-filename) - Check if a string is a valid filename
+- [unused-filename](https://github.com/sindresorhus/unused-filename) - Get a unused filename by appending a number if it exists

 ## License